-Three biological communities were identified on the project site: annual grassland, perennial drainage (creek) and seasonal wetland/vernal pool.
-Vegetative cover is generally dominated by 16.7 +/- acres of non-native annual grassland habitat, followed by 1.0 +/- acre of seasonal wetland/vernal pool and 0.4 acre of perennial drainage (creek).
+Three biological communities were identified on the overall project site: annual grassland, riparian, and intermittent stream.
+Vegetative cover is generally dominated by 14 +/- acres of annual grassland habitat, followed by 0.1 +/- acre intermittent stream and 0.2 +/- acre of riparian.
+As previously stated, the remaining 2 +/- acres is developed building pad area from a previous project.